Puberty and Menstruation

 The qualities that a Jewish woman looked for in a husband were:

-someone a few years older than herself, and of the same social standing
+- someone a few years older than herself, and from a similar background

 The qualities that a Jewish man looked for in a wife were: